genxium/GFoldLander/README.md

 Regardless of many TODO items still pending in the current implementation, we decided to go open source aiming at helping people (especially students) get an easy start on this topic -- you can refer to this repo for setting up the simulation environment and our algorithm for basic closed-loop control implementation :)

+If you're a student or lab person who's working on a similar topic at a very early stage, welcome to drop me a message at genxium@outlook.com for discussion.

 Happy simulating!

 ### Prerequisites